nchah/movielens-recommender/README.md

 ## References

+Domingos, P. (2015).
+The master algorithm: How the quest for the ultimate learning machine will remake our world.
+Basic Books.
+Chicago

 Schafer, J. B., Frankowski, D., Herlocker, J., & Sen, S. (2007).
 Collaborative filtering recommender systems.
 In The Adaptive Web (pp. 291-324).
 Springer Berlin Heidelberg.